Cheap Flights To London, United Kingdom

 - What's On: Keep track of what's going on in London and check the What's On section of Visit London's site to find the best events taking place during your visit.

-Bus: The bus is a great way to get around, and a lot more scenic than the Tube, but because of the vast tangle of routes, it can get a little confusing for the non-resident traveler.
+: The bus is a great way to get around, and a lot more scenic than the Tube, but because of the vast tangle of routes, it can get a little confusing for the non-resident traveler.
 Visit London's helpful bus map shows the major bus routes and the sights they pass.
+Bus Tour

-Bus Tour: If you want to see as many of the sights as possible get a ticket for a hop-on hop-off bus service like The Original London Sightseeing Tour, which ferries guests among the various sights in open-topped buses.
+, which ferries guests among the various sights in open-topped buses.
 Tickets start at £22.50 for adults, and £10 for children, with family discounts available.
 Tickets include a free Thames cruise, and one of three walking tours.
+Taxi

-Taxi: London's iconic oversize black cabs are plentiful, and sometimes the fastest way to get somewhere.
+: London's iconic oversize black cabs are plentiful, and sometimes the fastest way to get somewhere.
 Drivers are friendly and honest, often brimming with travel advice.
 Most accept credit card payments.
 Just be aware, London taxis do tend to be a bit expensive.
+River Cruise

-Bike: Barclays Cycle Hire is a new public bike sharing programmeant to facilitate short, one-way trips around the city.
-Sign up to get a "key" at the Barclays site, and then just use it to borrow a bike at any of the stands around town.
+, and then just use it to borrow a bike at any of the stands around town.
 Rides up to 30 minutes are free, and you can borrow as often as you like.
 It's the most environmentally-friendly way to get around London; pay one pound each day that you use the bikes, and longer trips start adding up in fees.
+Back to top